 Rules of Registration

 1. Animals are registered in the Canadian Llama and Alpaca Association (CLAA) Herdbook, NOT the Canadian Livestock Records Corporation (CLRC).
-The CLRC is an organization that works for many associations by maintaining registry.
+The CLRC is an organization that works for many associations by maintaining registry records.

 2. The registering of Foundation Stock was closed effective December 31, 2000.
 This means animals imported after the 31st of December, as well as qualified, imported animals that did not apply for registration before the deadline are not eligible for registration as Foundation Stock.